Please read the information below carefully to find answers to your questions.

 Visa application forms can be downloaded on Links and Downloads page.

-In order to prepare all the documents required for your application, you should register on our website to obtain an individualized list of required documents, according to the purpose of your stay in Italy.
+In order to prepare all the documents required for your application, please visit our website to obtain an individualized list of required documents, according to the purpose of your stay in Italy.

 An invitation letter is always requested.
 According to your travel purpose, the form varies, please visit Documents and visa type page.